 Rating 8.5, $110 double bungalow, breakfast included

-The entire two weeks we were there, Coco Beach Resort Mui Ne was closed for annual maintenance work.
+The entire two weeks on our first visit to Mui Ne, Coco Beach Resort Mui Ne was closed for annual maintenance work.
 This is a great sign, showing that they take time each year to repair the damage wrought by salt water and wind-driven sand.
 We spent much of our time in Mui Ne lounging on Coco Beach’s wide sandy beach, hiding under the shade provided by their yellow umbrellas.

 Update: When we returned to Mui Ne a few months later, Coco Beach Resort was open for business.
 They offered to show us around the resort so of course we said yes!!
 The bungalows are beautiful and if you have the budget, definitely consider Coco Beach.
 For mid-range to high-end travellers, it might be the best resort in Mui Ne.